cscart/docs/user_guide/manage_products/promotions/auto_coupons.rst

 *   Select the desired option in the opened select box, then enter the desired value to the opened input box.
 *   Click the **Create** button.

-Creating a promotion that provides a customer with the automatically generated coupon codes:
+To create a promotion that provides a customer with the automatically generated coupon codes:

 *   Go to **Marketing → Promotions**.
 *   Click the **+** button on the right and choose **Add cart promotion**.